heztet/phoenixclub/README.md

 # To Do for v2.3
 - [ ] Login redirects to original destination
 - [ ] Quick point-adder (or link to point-adder) on `/students` if logged in
-- [ ] Downloads for students have LastSemesterPoints
 - [ ] Unvalidate user if logged in for a set amount of time
 - [ ] Show student email when logged in
 - [X] Correctly calculate `BanquetEligible`